 - Tuition Assistance Program

-The Post 9/11 GI Bill is a new education benefit program for individuals who served on active duty on or after September 11, 2001.
+The Post 9/11 GI Bill is an education benefit program for individuals who served on active duty on or after September 11, 2001.
 Post 9/11 GI Bill benefits are payable for training pursued on or after August 1, 2009.
 No payments can be made under this program for training pursued before that date.
 For more information on the Post 9/11 GI Bill CLICK HERE

 For the first time in history, service members enrolled in the Post-9/11 GI Bill program will be able to transfer unused educational benefits to their spouses or children starting Aug.
 1, 2009.